udnie/dots/StartHere.md

         2. Replace globalPosition() with globalPos()
         3. Replace e.position() with e.pos() in dotsControlView.py
         4. Move QShortcut in dotsTableMaker.py from  Gui to Widgets
-        5. Make required edits and cleanup to dotsVideoPlayer.py and videoPlayerOne.py
+        5. Make required edits and cleanup to dotsVideoPlayer.py, videoPlayerOne.py, videoPLayerTwo
         6. Comment out optional open-cv references to prevent crashing if not found
         7. Change QMessageBox move(x,y) height in dotsSideGig.py